Incremental Computing

 Cost-Based Optimization Framework

-- Rule-based: Fixed incremental execution plan when SQL is defined, cannot adapt to dynamic data changes
+- Rule-based: The incremental execution plan is fixed when the SQL is defined and cannot adapt to changing data.

-- Cost-based: During each refresh, dynamically selects the optimal execution plan (full or incremental, operator algorithm selection) based on comprehensive data statistics, cluster resources, and incremental data volume
+- Cost-based: During each refresh, the system dynamically selects the optimal execution plan, including full or incremental execution and operator algorithms, based on data statistics, cluster resources, and incremental data volume.

 The system will automatically fall back to full computation in the following situations: